History of Art

 In contrast to Christianity which permits figurative representation of Prophets, Saints and the Holy family, Islam forbids all forms of human iconography.
 Thus Islamic art focused instead on the development of complex geometric patterns, illuminated texts and calligraphy.

 On the continent, the revival of medieval Christian art began with Charlemagne I, King of the Franks, who was crowned Holy Roman Emperor, by Pope Leo III in 800.
 Charlemagne's court scriptoriums at Aachen produced a number of magnificent illuminated Christian texts, such as: the Godscalc Evangelistary, the Lorsch Gospels and the Gospels of St Medard of Soissons.
 Ironically, his major architectural work - the Palatine Chapel in Aachen (c.800) - was influenced not by St Peter's or other churches in Rome, but by the Byzantine-style Basilica of San Vitale in Ravenna.
-The Carolingian empire rapidly dissolved but Carolingian Art marked an important first step in the revitalization of European culture.
+The Carolingian empire rapidly dissolved but Carolingian Art marked an important first step in the spread of Medieval art and the revitalization of Continental culture.
 Furthermore, many of the Romanesque and Gothic churches were built on the foundations of Carolingian architecture.
 Charlemagne's early Romanesque architectural achievements were continued by the Holy Roman Emperors Otto I-III, in a style known as Ottonian Art, which morphed into the fully fledged "Romanesque."
 (In England and Ireland, the Romanesque style is usually called Norman architecture.)

 The Church Invests in Art to Convey Its Message